emmath/escape/README.md

-Escape!: The hotel search web app
+Escape!
+The hotel search web app
 =================================
 What is this?
 -------------
 Welcome.
-Escape! is a Rails 4.0.0 web application which consumes a JSON API in order to filter hotel results either by city or by the lowest-price rooms in the system.
+Escape! is a Rails 4.0.0 web application which uses a JSON API of hotel data in order to filter hotel results either by city or by the lowest-price rooms in the system.
 Whether you are planning a trip, just about to arrive in your destination city, or feeling spontaneous; this app is for you!

 Set up:
 --------